PerfectSlayer/fosfox/README.md

 ```

 ## Development build
-For early testers, you may have a look to [the development build](http://hardcoding.free.fr/blog/fosfox/fosfox.xpi) to give a try to this extension.
-Don't hesitate to post issue for bug, improvement or feature requests.
+For early testers, you may have a look to [the development build on realease page](https://github.com/PerfectSlayer/fosfox/releases) to give a try to this extension.
+Don't hesitate to post issue for bug, improvement or feature request.